maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 The Spring MVC namespace XSD had been updated to correct the casing used for a couple of attributes.
 When upgrading to spring-mvc-4.0.xsd, you should replace `enableMatrixVariables` and `ignoreDefaultModelOnRedirect` with `enable-matrix-variables` and `ignore-default-model-on-redirect` respectively.

 ### Dependency Updates
-The following minimum dependencies are required for Spring Framework 4.0:
+The following minimum (optional) dependencies are required for Spring Framework 4.0:

 #### Specifications
 * Servlet 3.0 (2.5 supported for deployment)